The Medium Discourses

 15. “Priest, that skilled elephant trainer still might not feel confident.
 There’s another elephant mother named [Vāmanikā] in this forest.
 She’s very tall and huge, and she possesses such a footprint.
 Searching for this footprint, he again sees a large elephant print.
 Seeing it, he believes that the footprint belongs to a huge elephant.
 After searching for this footprint, he sees that this large elephant print is very long and wide, circular, and sunk into the earth, and he sees that elephant, either when it’s coming, going, standing, or walking.
 Perhaps it’s standing up or lying down.
 After he sees that elephant, the trainer thinks, ‘If it has the same footprint, that surely is the huge elephant!’

 16. “Thus, priest, a Tathāgata, Arhat, and Completely Awakened One arises in the world who’s accomplished in knowledge and conduct, well gone, an understander of the world, an unsurpassed man, a trainer in the principles of the path, a teacher to gods and humans, and called the Buddha, the Blessed One.
-Among the gods, Māra, Brahmā, ascetics, and priests of this world, from humans up to the gods, he accomplished and dwells in his own knowledge, perception, and realization: ‘Birth has been ended, the religious practice has been established, the task has been accomplished.
-I truly know that I’m no longer subject to existence.’
+Among the gods, Māra, Brahmā, ascetics, and priests of this world, from humans up to the gods, he accomplishes and dwells in his own knowledge, awakening, and direct experience.
+He truly knows: ‘Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.’

 17. “He explains a teaching that’s wonderful in the beginning, middle, and end.
 Both its meaning and words are complete and pure, and it demonstrates the religious practice.
 When he explains the teaching to a householder or a householder’s son, they become faithful after hearing it.